bucs110fall2023/final-project-vincent-eric/README.md

 ## Project Description

 << Give an overview of your project >>
+We want to create a video game simulatiion of a fighting game with unique characters
 ***

 ## GUI Design
+from top to bottom-
+Health bars, stamina, and visual graphics
+extras: sound effects, interactive gui, and specific effects
 ### Initial Design

 ![initial gui](assets/gui.jpg)